 Have you cleaned squid before?

 It is very easy to do.
 If you don’t quite know where to start, then check out this step by step picture guide I once made.
-It’s great fun!
+It is great fun as well!

 Alright, you have stuffed the squid.

-Once last thing: you can serve this squid hot straight from the stove or bbq – or just cold.
+Once last thing I want to say about this dish: you can serve this squid hot straight from the stove or bbq – or just cold.

 Easy Stuffed Squid with Mojo Verde Recipe